 Pedestrian accidents are among the most serious cases we see.
 They almost always result in serious injuries or even death.
 Getting hit by a car while walking is challenging and stressful enough, but navigating the legal process and dealing with insurance companies doesn’t have to be challenging and stressful.

-If you or a loved one were injured as a pedestrian in Massachusetts, you have rights and may be able to get compensation for your medical bills, time lost from work, pain and suffering, and more.
+If you or a loved one were hit by a car while walking or struck while jogging in Massachusetts, you have rights and may be able to get compensation for your medical bills, time lost from work, pain and suffering, and more.
 Drivers and pedestrians alike need to know their rights when it comes to pedestrian incidents.
 Our pedestrian accident attorneys are here to guide you every step of the way.

-Over the last three decades, we’ve helped thousands of people in Massachusetts get the recovery they need after a pedestrian or car accident injury.
+Over the last three decades, we’ve helped thousands of people in Massachusetts get the recovery they need after a pedestrian-car accident injury.
 Recently, Boston Magazine named Attorney Spada one of Boston’s Top Personal Injury Lawyers.
 As personal injury lawyers, you never pay us a penny until we win your case.
 We’re here and ready to help.

 We have three offices but proudly serve the entire state with the ability to meet with you remotely from the comfort of your own home.
 Contact us for a free consultation so we can learn more about your pedestrian accident and injuries and see how we can help you get the recovery you deserve after your situation occurs.